 The tasks of the Board of Directors are laid down in the Rules of Procedure for the Board of Directors, which govern the Board's responsibilities and duties and the administrative procedures of the Board, including which matters are subject to Board consideration and rules for convening and holding meetings.
-The Board's Rules of Procedure also contain rules regarding the CEO's duty to inform the Board about important matters and to ensure that Board decisions are implemented.
-There are also provisions intended to ensure that company employees and other parties involved are adequately informed of Board decisions, and that the guidelines for preparing matters for Board consideration are followed.
-Other instructions to the Board and clarification of its duties, authorisations and responsibilities vis-à-vis executive management are provided through routine communication.
-The Rules of Procedure for the Board of Directors may be found on Orkla's website.

-The Rules of Procedure further establish that no Board member may take part in the consideration of or a decision on a matter that is of such importance to himself or herself or to any related party that the member must be considered to have an obvious personal or financial interest in the matter.
-It is incumbent upon each Board member to consider on an ongoing basis whether there are matters which, from an objective point of view, are liable to undermine general confidence in that Board member's independence and impartiality, or which could give rise to conflicts of interest in connection with the Board of Directors' consideration of the matter.
-Such matters must be taken up with the Board Chair.
-According to the Orkla Code of Conduct, employees must inform their superior on their own initiative if they may need to recuse themselves or may experience a conflict of interest in connection with a matter, and must not take part in considering such matters.
+The Board's Rules of Procedure also contain rules regarding the CEO's duty to inform the Board and to ensure that Board decisions are implemented.
+There are also provisions intended to ensure that company employees and other involved parties are adequately informed of Board decisions, and that the guidelines on preparing matters for Board consideration are followed.
+Other instructions to the Board and clarification of its duties, authorisations and responsibilities vis-àvis executive management are provided through routine communication.
+The Rules of Procedure for the Board of Directors can be found on Orkla's website.
+The Rules of Procedure further establish that no Board member may participate in the consideration of or any decision on a matter which is of such importance to himself or herself or to any related party that the member must be considered to have an obvious personal or financial interest in the matter.
+It is incumbent upon each Board member to consider on an ongoing basis whether there are matters which, from an objective point of view, are likely to undermine general confidence in that Board member's independence and impartiality, or which could give rise to conflicts of interest in connection with the Board of Directors' consideration of those matters.
+Such matters must be reported to the Board Chair.
+According to the Orkla Code of Conduct, employees must inform their superior on their own initiative if they may need to recuse themselves or may experience a conflict of interest in connection with a matter, and must not participate in the consideration of such matters.

-To avoid any detriment to Orkla's reputation, the Board considers it important to pursue a policy of transparency and caution in connection with investments that could be perceived as involving undesirably close ties or an undesirably close relationship between the company and a Board member, senior executive or related party thereof.
-Procedural rules for such transactions have therefore been drawn up in the Rules of Procedure for the Board of Directors.
+To avoid any harm to Orkla's reputation, the Board considers it important to pursue a policy of transparency and caution in connection with investments that could be perceived as involving undesirably close ties or an undesirably close relationship between the company and a Board member, senior executive or related party thereof.
+The Rules of Procedure for the Board of Directors therefore contain procedural rules for such transactions.
 According to the Rules of Procedure, the Board Chair must be informed of such transactions and must decide what further action is to be taken.
 If the matter concerns the Board Chair, the Chair of the Board's Compensation Committee shall decide what action is to be taken.
 Transactions between related parties are discussed in more detail in Note 36 to the consolidated financial statements.
-In the case of non-material transactions between the company and a shareholder, a shareholder's parent company, a Board member, a senior executive or a related party thereof, the Board will ensure that a valuation is obtained from an independent third party.
+In the case of non-material transactions between the company and a shareholder, a shareholder's parent company, a Board member, a senior executive or a related party thereof, the Board of Directors will ensure that a valuation is obtained from an independent third party.